 Healthcare workers, including physicians, PAs, nurse practitioners, nurses, and pharmacists who see patients with anemia in young people should consider the possibility of hereditary spherocytosis and refer these patients to a hematologist for diagnostic workup.
-Even after hematologic referral, a multidisciplinary team approach including all of the above disciplines working collaboratively can help achieve the best patient outcomes, regardless of the therapeutic direction chosen in any specific case.
+Even after hematologic referral, an interprofessional team approach including all of the above disciplines working collaboratively can help achieve the best patient outcomes, regardless of the therapeutic direction chosen in any specific case.

 |||Manciu S,Matei E,Trandafir B, Hereditary Spherocytosis - Diagnosis, Surgical Treatment and Outcomes.
 A Literature Review.
 Chirurgia (Bucharest, Romania : 1990).
 2017 Mar-Apr; [PubMed PMID: 28463670]|